WWE Rumors: If The Undertaker Returns At ‘WrestleMania’ 34 Who Should He Face? [Poll]

-When WWE superstar The Undertaker left his hat, coat, and gloves in the center of the ring after losing to Roman Reigns at WrestleMania 33, everyone thought the Deadmans wrestling career was over.
+When WWE superstar The Undertaker left his hat, coat, and gloves in the center of the ring after losing to Roman Reigns at WrestleMania 33, everyone thought the Deadman’s wrestling career was over.
 However, as reported by the Inquisitr earlier this week, The Undertaker will return WWE for the 25th-anniversary edition of Monday Night Raw on January 22, 2018.
 That appearance is likely to see The Undertaker in a promotional role, but Cageside Seats suggested that plans may be in place for the Phenom to make a competitive appearance at WrestleMania 34.

 Of course, The Undertaker is synonymous with WrestleMania.
-The WWE’s “show of shows” was The Undertaker’s yard, his streak of 21 straight wins at WrestleMania a record unlikely to be surpassed.
+The WWE’s “show of shows” was The Undertaker’s yard; his streak of 21 straight wins at WrestleMania is a record unlikely to be surpassed.
 There can be no doubt that the WWE universe would love to see The Undertaker perform at WrestleMania one last time.
 If that were to happen, who should the Deadman face?
 Here are some popular suggestions, so take the poll below and let us know who you would like to see The Undertaker face at WrestleMania 34.

 Roman Reigns